 Must be valid for the duration of your stay

-Your passport must be valid for the entire time you plan to stay in Senegal.
+Your passport needs to be valid for at least the length of your stay in Senegal.
 Airlines check this at check-in.
-If your passport expires before you leave, you will be denied boarding.
+If your passport expires within 6 months, some carriers may deny boarding — check with your airline before flying.

 Required